The Complete Guide To Venmo For Nonprofits: How & Why To Use Venmo For Donations & Fundraisers

 PayPal will provide Venmo with information such as your business registration information and tax identifier during the setup process.

-Finally, preview your profile; when satisfied, click “Publish”.
+Finally, preview your profile; when satisfied, click “Publish.”

-How To Start A Venmo Fundraiser
+How To Start A Venmo Fundraising Campaign

 Step 1: Identify Your Fundraiser’s Goals